jihedmakthri/LuceorLabs/README.md

 ```
 > <ins>NOTE:</ins> that while your building the base image for your VPN servers creation, don't forget to change *YOUR.DOMAIN.HERE* with your actual dns record reserved for the VPN service

-- Finally you will find each client created on the persistant volume storage that you have chosen before. <ins>Return to the kubernetes templating file for more details</ins>.
+- Finally you will find each client created on the persistant volume storage that you have chosen before. <ins>Return to the kubernetes templating file for more details</ins>, AND YOU CAN DOWNLOAD THE CLIENT GENERATED ON POSTMAN BY CLICKING ON 'SAVE AND DOWNLOAD'